BioPhoton/ngRe/README.md

 # Life Cycle Hooks

-To get inputs as observables is crucial for any reactive architecture.
+To get inputs as observables are crucial for any reactive architecture.
-Also to render push based we need to depend on life-cycle hooks as an observable.
+Also to render push-based we need to depend on life-cycle hooks as an observable.

 **Current Options**
 - Decorators
 - ViewChild

-The goal would be to create a generic decorator `@hooks$()` that hooks into methods registered in the components constructor.
+The goal would be to create a generic decorator `@hooks$()` that hooks into methods registered in the component's constructor.

 ```typescript
   @hook$('onInit') onInit$;